Buying a Rural Property Guide | Ottawa | Kanata

 • Reduced infrastructure: Public transportation is usually scarce, and utilities like electricity and internet might be less reliable or require alternative solutions like satellite internet.

-• Slower pace of life: Rural communities often offer a quieter environment with a stronger sense of community and connection to nature.
+• The slower pace of life: Rural communities often offer a quieter environment with a stronger sense of community and connection to nature.

 Some of the biggest challenges include: